 - Not sticky enough

-It comes with a soft padding that can relieve stressed foot.
+It comes with soft padding that can relieve stressed feet.
 Though not made of gel just like most heel insoles, its leather liner comes with a special metatarsal pad.
 This means that the metatarsal has extra cushioning to relieve the pressure on that area.
 The leather insole also helps prevent the foot from slipping forward.

 - Slim design